-The discount rate used to measure the total pension liability at June 30, 2019 and 2018, was 7.20 and 7.50 percent, respectively.
+The discount rate used to measure the total pension liability at June 30, 2020, and 2019, was 7.20 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers are made at the contractually required rates, as actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.